Schools, Families, & Communities > Wellness Policies

 - Connecticut School Wellness Policy Coding Tool and Rating Sheet.
 The Connecticut version of the coding tool was developed by the Rudd Center in partnership with the Connecticut State Department of Education.
 It was used to evaluate Connecticut school wellness policies.

 - To see coded results for each Connecticut school district, click HERE to access the Connecticut State Department of Education's Web site.
-Results are listed under the heading "Reports by District".
-An overview of the study conducted with the State Department of Education is also available.
+Results are listed under the heading "Reports by District."

 - This model wellness policy provides sample language for school districts to use in developing their own local policy.